fionawakeup/Credit-Card-Fraud-Detection/README.md

 * Checked imbalanced dataset.
 0.18% are fraudulent transactions.

 ## Data preprocessing
 * Used correlation matrix to pick features.
-As shown the plot below, there are no duplicate features.
-All data should be considered.
+As shown the plot below, there are no duplicate features, so all data should be considered.
 ![image](https://user-images.githubusercontent.com/55510330/171545684-54e19fd4-d875-46a4-b6f9-01aa92de8802.png)

 * Train test split